ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ### Overview
 I will be using the *[Ames Housing dataset](http://jse.amstat.org/v19n3/decock.pdf)* in this project.
 The original dataset was first published by Dean De Cock in his paper *[Ames, Iowa: Alternative to the Boston Housing Data as an End of Semester Regression Project](https://www.researchgate.net/publication/267976209_Ames_Iowa_Alternative_to_the_Boston_Housing_Data_as_an_End_of_Semester_Regression_Project) at Journal of Statistics Education (November 2011)*.

 The original dataset is used in two different *[Kaggle](https://www.kaggle.com/)* competitions.
 The first competition is the *[Housing Prices Competition for Kaggle Learn Users](https://www.kaggle.com/c/home-data-for-ml-course/overview)*, and the second competition is the *[House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)* competition.

 These are regression competitions in which competitors try to predict the price of the houses in the **test dataset** using the **training dataset**.

-The **training dataset** has 1460 rows and 81 columns (including the *Id* field and the the target column *SalePrice*).
+The **training dataset** has 1460 rows and 81 columns (including the *Id* field and the target column *SalePrice*).
 The **test dataset**, on the other hand, has 1459 rows and 80 columns (excluding the target column *SalePrice*).

-There are 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.
+79 explanatory variables are describing (almost) every aspect of residential homes in Ames, Iowa.

 For competition purposes, approximately all of the data has been divided into two parts: **training dataset** and **test dataset**.
 We will be using the **training dataset** for training and the **test dataset** for submission to the competition.
 We will also send requests to our deployed web service using the test dataset.